 How not to get scammed by rogue movers

-- For the most part, professional movers will ask you for a small moving deposit, anywhere between $100 – $200.
-At no point should a professional Brooklyn moving company ask you for a much larger deposit to be paid upfront for their moving services.
+For the most part, professional movers will ask you for a small moving deposit, anywhere between $100 – $200.
+At no point should a professional Brooklyn moving company ask you for a much larger deposit to be paid upfront for their moving services in Brooklyn.
 Any moving company that is asking you to pay a significant portion of your bill before the actual move is likely up to something no good.

 Deposits for Long Distance moves